brandon-vo/valorant-stats/README.md

 | v!help      | Display commands   |

 # TODO ✅
-- [ ] Weapon stats command (kills, accuracy...)
 - [ ] Command to compare two Valorant players stats
-- [ ] Add Replication Mode
+- [ ] Add replication mode (limited by API)
+- [ ] View stats of a linked player through @username

 This is my first Discord bot project build.
 Created by Brandon Vo.
 Currently in the process of being verified by Discord.
 Retrieves data from https://tracker.gg/valorant
 Built with Discord.js, uses MongoDB database to store users